luca-dot-sh/made-project/README.md

 This project was tested with Python 3.10.

 # License
-This project is licensed under [Creative Commons Attribution 4.0 International](https://github.com/luca-dot-sh/made-project/blob/main/LICENSE)
+This project is licensed under [Creative Commons Attribution 4.0 International](https://github.com/luca-dot-sh/made-project/blob/main/LICENSE).

+# Banner
+The banner was generated using DALL-E and cropped.